Golden Spread Council

-The Golden Spread Council is a local council of the Boy Scouts of America and serves youth in the panhandles of Texas and Oklahoma.
-Its service area includes all or part of 23 counties in Texas and three counties in Oklahoma.
+The Golden Spread Council was a local council of Scouting America that served youth in the panhandles of Texas and Oklahoma.
+Its service area included all or part of 23 counties in Texas and three counties in Oklahoma.
 Through 2010, the council served approximately 5,300 youth members and 1,700 adult leaders.

 History

-The council was formed in 1987 from the consolidation of the Llano Estacado Council (#562) (based in Amarillo, TX) and the Adobe Walls Council (#569) (based in Pampa, TX).
+The council was formed in 1987 from the consolidation of the Llano Estacado Council (#562) (based in Amarillo, Texas) and the Adobe Walls Council (#569) (based in Pampa, Texas).
+In 2026, the council merged with the Lubbock-based South Plains Council, with the merger becoming official on June 1 and the new name of Prairie Sky Council (#562) being revealed on June 23, 2026.